CAMZYOS- mavacamten capsule, gelatin coated

 Drug Interactions Leading to Heart Failure or Loss of Effectiveness: Advise patients of the potential for drug interactions including with over-the-counter medications.
 (4, 5.2, 17)

 Embryo-Fetal Toxicity: May cause fetal harm.
 Advise females of reproductive potential to use effective contraception until 4 months after the last dose.
-Use a contraceptive not affected by CYP450 enzyme induction or add nonhormonal contraception.
+Avoid concomitant use with a combined hormonal contraceptive that contains a progestin other than norethindrone.
 (5.4, 7.2, 8.1, 8.3)

 ADVERSE REACTIONS